 Both the exchanges charge very low fees on their spot trade market and the fees keep getting lower as the volume increases, however, here FTX takes the win as it charges 0.02% as maker fee and 0.07% as taker fee at tier 1 accounts.
 This makes FTX fees significantly lower than Binance fees, i.e. 0.1% maker and taker fee.
 Matter of fact, even after using the native currency BNB for the trading fees, the user will have to pay a 0.075% fee, which is still higher than what FTX is charging.
 Therefore, in this category, FTX is a winner.

-Guy has also worked out a sweet deal with Binance, Coin Bureau readers who sign up to Binance using this Binance referral link will get $10 free and an exclusive 20% trading discount for life and up to a $600 bonus!
+Guy has also worked out a sweet deal with Binance, Coin Bureau readers who sign up to Binance using this Binance sign-up link will get an exclusive 20% trading discount for life and up to a $600 bonus!